It pays to know how the FDIC insures your deposits

-While your deposits are insured for up to $250,000 by the Federal Deposit Insurance Corp., or FDIC, that doesn’t mean every account at a particular bank is covered for that amount.
+But not every account at a particular bank is covered for that amount.
 The way you structure your accounts could put you at risk.
-But there also are ways to set up accounts so you’re insured for far more than $250,000.
+There also are ways to set up accounts so you’re insured for far more than $250,000.

-“A lot of consumers don’t understand what the limits are,” says Thomas Healy, deputy chief compliance officer at Ally Bank.
-“People think it’s $250,000.
-Period.”
+“A lot of consumers don’t understand what the limits are,” says Thomas Healy, compliance executive at Ally Bank.
+“People think it’s $250,000, period.”

-On June 16, 1933, President Franklin D. Roosevelt signed the Banking Act of 1933, which established the FDIC, among other things.
-The FDIC was created in response to thousands of bank failures during the early years of the Great Depression that resulted in about $1.3 billion in losses to depositors.
+On June 16, 1933, President Franklin D. Roosevelt signed the Banking Act of 1933 (Glass-Steagall Act), which established the FDIC and put in place other banking reforms.
+The FDIC was created in the early years of the Great Depression after thousands of banks failed, resulting in about $1.3 billion in losses to depositors.

-The act was designed “to raise the confidence of the U.S. public in the banking system by alleviating the disruptions caused by bank failures and bank runs,” according to the FDIC.
+The act was intended “to raise the confidence of the U.S. public in the banking system by alleviating the disruptions caused by bank failures and bank runs,” the FDIC said.

 FDIC insurance doesn’t cover investment products, such as mutual funds, annuities, life insurance policies, stocks, bonds or the contents of your safe-deposit box.